The Missing Husband

-The Missing Husband is an upcoming Philippine television drama mystery series to be broadcast by GMA Network.
+The Missing Husband is a 2023 Philippine television drama mystery series broadcast by GMA Network.
 Directed by Mark A. Reyes, it stars Rocco Nacino in the title role and Yasmien Kurdi.
-It is set to premiere in 2023, on the network's Afternoon Prime lineup.
+It premiered on August 28, 2023, on the network's Afternoon Prime line up.
+The series concluded on December 15, 2023, with a total of 80 episodes.

+The series is streaming online on YouTube.

 Premise

 A husband who is dealing with financial problems, goes missing.
-His wife searches for him and will eventually discover information that will challenge their marriage, when she finds out that his husband vanished on purpose.
+His wife searches for him and will discover information that will challenge their marriage, when she finds out that her husband vanished on purpose.